TimCabbage/ReduxActionHandlers/README.md

 ```

 ## This single concern, single chunk of functionality is spread over three separate files.

-(We're not touching the testing files because this library does not influence testing at all - You can test the way You do now)
 It makes it difficult to reason about and debug.
 The reducer construction is also an issue because it very easily can grow into a monster like this (and this has a potential to be **much** bigger):
 ```javascript
 import {